datachile/datachile-python-client/README.md

 # DataChile
-`DataChile-API` is a Python 3 library to access the DataChile API.
+`DataChile Python Client` is a Python 3 library to access the DataChile API.
 This library enables you to use public data from differents sources in your Python applications.

 # Install
 `pip install datachile`